nabarun-demo/generator-api/README.md

 # Yeoman `cytel-api` generator

 This is a Yeoman custom generator demo.
 This is customized for generating RESTful api folder structure specific to typescript language.
-This is customized for Cytel Inc.

 ## Install